PMoureu/iph/README.md

 ### Debug/ Snapshots Mode

-  - Ironpython must be installed
+  - ironpython must be installed
+  - copy the folder in a directory known by sys.path (default C:\Program Files (x86)\IronPython 2.7\Lib)
-  - copy the folder in your python project, or next to your script
+  - or copy the folder in your python project, or next to your script
-  - use the following commands to trigger snapshots (snap() + go())
+  - use the following commands to trigger snapshots

+_breakpoint mode can be used with iph.go() but it's oneshot for now_

 ```python
 import iph